-This study did not apply any kind of data filtering like use of a friction velocity threshold (u filter) to exclude situations with low turbulence intensities at nighttime, as is the normal procedure for the selection of data uploaded to the CarboEurope-IP database.

-Therefore, results presented herein may vary for the individual sites if the analysis was only based on submitted data, depending on the amount of data excluded by u filtering.
-Since low data qualities are usually correlated with low turbulence intensities, application of a u -filter when uploading the data into the database has the potential to solve many of the data quality problems during stable stratification that are identified by the approach presented herein.
-However, for 17 out of the 25 sites analyzed here, the fraction of data flagged "bad" (flags in the range 7 to 9) was reduced by only 30 percent or less after application of a u -filter with a threshold as recommended by the CarboEurope database.
-For these sites, application of a u -filter would have no or very limited impact on the findings presented.
-Significantly better results in the maps showing spatial effects on average data quality would probably be obtained for 2 sites within this list, FI-Hyy and FR-Pue, where the fraction of bad data was reduced by more than 70 percent after application of the u -filter.
+This study did not apply any kind of data filtering like use of a friction velocity threshold ( $u$ filter, e.g. Massman and Lee, 2002; Gu et al., 2005) to exclude situations with low turbulence intensities at nighttime, as is the normal procedure for the selection of data uploaded to the CarboEurope-IP database.
+Therefore, results presented herein may vary for the individual sites if the analysis was only based on submitted data, depending on the amount of data excluded by $u^$ filtering.
+Since low data qualities are usually correlated with low turbulence intensities, application of a $u$ -filter when uploading the data into the database has the potential to solve many of the data quality problems during stable stratification that are identified by the approach presented herein.
+However, for 17 out of the 25 sites analyzed here, the fraction of data flagged "bad" (flags in the range 7 to 9) was reduced by only 30 percent or less after application of a $u$ -filter with a threshold as recommended by the CarboEurope database.
+For these sites, application of a $u$ -filter would have no or very limited impact on the findings presented.
+Significantly better results in the maps showing spatial effects on average data quality would probably be obtained for 2 sites within this list, FI-Hyy and FR-Pue, where the fraction of bad data was reduced by more than 70 percent after application of the u\-filter.